 Foreign Minister Soini to Foreign Affairs Council in Brussels

-The EU Foreign Affairs Council (FAC) will meet in Brussels on 19 November.
+The EU Foreign Affairs Council (FAC) will meet in Brussels on 13 and 14 May.
 Finland's representative at the meeting will be Minister for Foreign Affairs Timo Soini.
-The topics on the meeting agenda will be Ukraine, Central Asia, and Bosnia and Herzegovina.
-At lunch, foreign ministers will discuss the situation in Yemen.
-The meeting will close with a joint session of foreign and defence ministers, whose topic of discussion will be security and defence.
+The Council will discuss Libya and the situation in the Sahel.

 The ministers’ discussion on Libya will focus on the situation in the country, which has further deteriorated following the military operation launched by General Haftar on 4 April.
 What happens in Libya has direct impacts on Europe, because a chaotic situation benefits terrorist organisations and human rights and smuggling networks

 Finland stresses that it is important to ensure the unity of the EU to be able to support the UN-led political process and Libya’s Government of National Accord.
 The EU must call for an end to the hostilities in order to stop further deterioration of the humanitarian situation.

 The Sahel situation will be discussed at the foreign and defence ministers’ session with their counterparts of the G5 Sahel countries (Burkina Faso, Chad, Mali, Mauritania and Niger).
 The Sahel region is facing multiple developmental and security challenges, and developments in this region have a direct impact on the security of Europe, too.
 Finland considers it important that the G5 Sahel countries themselves assume greater responsibility for the stabilisation of their region to prevent the escalation of the conflict to the neighbouring countries.